ezefranca/linkedin-mass-unfollow/README.md

 If you want to do a clean on your timeline do this steps:

 0 - Make sure to note key people to follow.
-Save using the best way for you this list.
+Save this list using the best way for you.

 1 - This page on your profile: https://www.linkedin.com/feed/following/